What is natural gas?

 How much unconventional gas is currently produced?

 As recently as 2008, it was widely viewed that import requirement for LNG in the United States was likely to increase over the coming decades.
 However, soaring unconventional gas production led to a sharp drop in import requirements and a sharp revision of expectations for the United States in the international gas trade.
 The recent slump in LNG imports in the United States has had a significant impact on global gas markets.
 Following the global economic crisis in 2008, there was a general drop in global gas demand.
 The United States suddenly had no need to buy LNG at a time when ample supplies, mostly from Qatar, were entering the market.
 This led to a “gas glut” – where there was more gas on the markets than was needed – and gas spot prices in the United States and in Europe consequently dropped.
 Since 2010, global demand has recovered substantially, but LNG imports in the United States have remained very low due to growth in cheap domestic gas production.
 As such, the United States is no longer an attractive LNG market.
-The United States and Canada are both now proceeding to export LNG from the United States, with export terminals under construction.
+The United States and Canada are both now proceeding to export LNG from the United States.

 Have countries other than the United States made much progress in their unconventional gas exploration efforts?